Ontario Wind Turbines

 Does this make sense to you??

-The Liberals & NDP’s give way to the 100 wind energy lobbyists at Queens Park regardless of the impact on Ontario.
+The Liberals & NDP give way to the wind power lobbyists at Queen’s Park.

 The Wind Industry held a fundraising event for Kathleen Wynne in April 2013.

 Those who promote Wind power, benefit financially by doing so. (directly or indirectly).